 Two rows of dimensional ribbons front and back give this sleek clutch its elegant style.
-These gorgeous Jacquard ribbons are the newest from Amy Butler, part of her Violette collection for Renaissance Ribbons.
-They accent the Violette fabric of the clutch for a 3-D blend of saturated color and design.
+The gorgeous Jacquard ribbons, from Renaissance Ribbons accent the fabric of the clutch for a 3-D blend of saturated color and design.
 It’s a perfect eye-catching accessory to pair with everything from a little black dress on an uptown evening to dressed-up jeans for a weekend getaway.

 If a lavish floral isn’t quite your style, no worries.
-There is a wide range of options from which to choose at Renaissance Ribbons: go graphic with Kaffe Fassett, nature-inspired with Anna Maria Horner, whimsical with Jessica Jones.
+We recommend the wide range of options from which to choose at Renaissance Ribbons: go graphic with Kaffe Fassett, fanciful and fun with Tula Pink, whimsical with Mary Engelbreit, and more.

 The ribbons grab your attention not only because they’re so pretty, but also because of our idea to add soft cording behind, allowing them to pop up from the surface.
 We show you the easy steps below, and we have a full tutorial on this dimensional ribbon embellishment.

-Our thanks as well to co-sponsor, Hawthorne Threads for providing the matching Violette fabrics.
-They have a full selection of this collection in all three color palettes of Morning, Afternoon and Evening as well as nine gorgeous sateen prints.
 We chose sateen for the exterior of the clutch with a quilting weight cotton for the lining.
+The fabric shown is from Amy Butler’s Violette collection.
 The heavier sateen was wonderfully crisp and smooth – perfect for the streamlined shapes of the bag’s slim body and fold-over flap.

 This is a clutch, which means it needs to have enough body to grasp.
 We show you below how we combined foam interfacing with standard medium-weight fusible to achieve both stability and flexibility.